UddhavKhetan/TraffIQ/README.md

 ambient light, minimizing energy consumption while maintaining optimal visibility.
 Our real-time traffic violation detection system, powered by the OV7670 camera module, immediately identifies wrong-way vehicles, enhancing road safety and enabling swift response from authorities.

+The OV7670 module code was integrated using the Circuit Journal article by Indrek Luuk